airbnb/mavericks/docs/mocking.md

 - `mockNoViewModels` - If the view has no viewmodels (It may still have Fragment arguments)
 - `mockSingleViewModel` - When the view has one view model
 - `mockTwoViewModels` - When the view has two view models
-- etc - additional functions follow this naming pattern for higher view model counts
+- Additional functions follow this naming pattern for higher view model counts

 Each of these functions follows a similar pattern for the parameters it requires: